 You tell Access Method Services what to do by giving a command and descriptive parameters through an input job stream or by calling it in a processing program and passing it a command statement.
-You can also execute Access Method Services from a TSO (Time Sharing Option) terminal, either by executing a program that calls it or by executing it directly and giving commands and parameters through an input data set.
-For more information about the use of TSO with VSAM, see the section "How Can the Time Sharing Option (TSO) Be Used with VSAM?" in the chapter "Preparing for VSAM."
+You can also execute Access Method Services from a TSO (Time Sharing Option) terminal, either by executing a program that calls it or by executing it directly and giving commands and parameters through an input data set, which can come from a TSO terminal.
+For more information about the use of TSO with VSAM, see "How Can the Time Sharing Option (TSO) Be Used with VSAM?" in the chapter "Preparing for VSAM."